Walking on Spheres and Talking to Neighbors: Variance Reduction for Laplace's Equation: Introduction

-In this work, we present improvements to the Walk on Spheres algorithm \cite{muller1956some}, a mesh-free method that generates Monte Carlo estimates for solutions to Laplace's equation by sampling random walks.
-We develop a novel variance reduction method for Laplace's equation and demonstrate its performance on several example problems.
-We also discuss the implications of our information reuse scheme to improve asymptotic runtime.
-The results we present here can be generalized to other settings where Walk on Spheres can be applied, including Poisson equations and equations with spatially varying coefficients and Neumann boundary conditions \cite{sawhney2020monte, sawhney2022grid}.
+In this work, we present improvements to the Walk on Spheres algorithm \cite{muller1956some}, a mesh-free Monte Carlo method for solving Laplace's equation.
+Walk on Spheres generates Monte Carlo samples by following random walks from the point of interest until they reach the boundary.
+It requires neither a discretization of the domain nor a global solution.

+We develop a novel variance reduction method for Walk on Spheres based on information reuse and demonstrate its performance on several example problems in two and three dimensions.
+By exploiting the (almost sure) continuity of paths of Brownian Motion, we enable information reuse from walks started at nearby points to reduce variance.
+We then use these methods to enable a caching scheme that reduces the required number of samples.
+The results we present here can be generalized to other settings where Walk on Spheres is used, including Poisson equations, equations with spatially varying coefficients, and problems with Neumann boundary conditions \cite{sawhney2020monte, sawhney2022grid}.
+Additionally, we provide bounds on the variance of our estimators and gesture towards generalization to other classes of PDEs.